BriefFiniteElementNet/BFE.Net.devdocs/docs/example/loadcasecomb/index.rst

-Example 2: LoadCase and LoadCombination
+LoadCase and LoadCombination Example
 #######################################

+In Finite Element, there is a thing named Force or Load.
+Also there are

 There are two concepts named LoadCase and LoadCombination in this library and many other softwares.
 A ```LoadCase``` defines the group of loads.
 For example, in structure below there is a "dead" load and a "live" load, and two "earthquake" loads, in X and Y direction: